Revised November, 2020 to include updated product offerings available

-- The BNT-40 Automatic Rebar Tier automates your tying job with a lightweight tool that uses a powerful 14.4 volt, rapidly-charging lithium-ion battery.
-Each tie includes three turns and on average, you’ll get about 2,000 turns out of each battery charge, saving you a lot of time otherwise spent replacing and charging batteries.
+- The BNT-X Series Automatic Rebar Tiers automate your tying job with a lightweight tool that uses a powerful 18 volt, rapidly-charging lithium-ion battery.
+Each tie includes three turns and on average, you’ll get up to 4,000 ties out of each battery charge, saving you a lot of time otherwise spent replacing and charging batteries.
 The pistol grip lets you work all day comfortably while the wire coils provide up to 128 wraps per coil.
 We carry three models designed for different rebar size and tying needs, along with a line of accessories and replacement wire.

 The first question you need to ask when considering welding rebar is whether or not it can be welded in the first place.
 Because rebar is not as closely controlled in terms of metallurgical quality, the average rebar you pick up at a contractor supply house or big box home improvement store isn’t high enough quality to be welded effectively.
 Welding-quality rebar is typically marked with a “W”.
 But many inspectors won’t allow rebar to be welded, depending on their local codes, and you’ll need to remember to not quench the rebar, as this affects its ability to provide proper support in the finished product.
 Many people avoid welding rebar because the concrete and the rebar in the final piece will expand and contract at different rates, so having the rebar welded together creates pressure points where the concrete can crack.